lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/shadow-dom.md

 }
 ```

-The nodes are assigned after the slot is rendered, so you need to check them in `updated`, or if you want to use them in rendering, you can use `slotchange`.
+The elements are assigned only after the slot is rendered, so if you need to access assigned elements at startup, you need to wait for `firstUpdated` or `updated`.
+If you want to access assigned elements when your render changes, you can use `slotchange`.

 You can use the `slotchange` event to take action when nodes are first assigned or change.
 The following example extracts the text content of all of the slotted children.